hash-bang/Monoxide/README.md

 		'auth.tokens.token': 'abc124'
 	}, callback);

-Mongol builds on the [DWIM](https://en.wikipedia.org/wiki/DWIM) philosophy where certain functionality is handled by Mongol to get the expected results.
+Mongoloid builds on the [DWIM](https://en.wikipedia.org/wiki/DWIM) philosophy where certain functionality is handled by Mongoloid to get the expected results.

-Mongol supports *both* of these formats allowing you to be as explicit as you require in your selection functions.
-Mongol will rewrite complex array selects (see first example) into dotted notation before passing the aggregate query onto the Mongo driver.
+Mongoloid supports *both* of these formats allowing you to be as explicit as you require in your selection functions.
+Mongoloid will rewrite complex array selects (see first example) into dotted notation before passing the aggregate query onto the Mongo driver.